Equivalent to 1 A Level

-Students will complete a range of coursework tasks in order to meet the set learning requirements for each unit.
+BTEC National Certificate and Subsidiary Diploma in Health and Social Care students will complete a range of coursework tasks in order to meet the set learning requirements for each unit.
 Tasks vary between traditional reports and newer exploratory learning assessments.
 Coursework can be assessed in a variety of ways including practical activities.
-All tasks have a kinesthetic, vocational educational basis and are marked and moderated continuously throughout the year.
-Part of the course assessment is based upon completion of a one-week period of a practial work placement within a local health and social care service.
+All tasks have a kinaesthetic, vocational educational basis and are marked and moderated continuously throughout the year.

 Skills and knowledge acquired are transferable and will enable individuals to meet changing circumstances, in their own lives or future employment.

 Many of our students go on to do a range of degree course or have careers in nursing, midwifery, social work, occupational therapy, speech therapy, paramedic, teaching, psychology, sociology and many more.

 All Loreto schools and communities endeavour to live by the seven core values of Mary Ward; these values are the foundation of all we do at Loreto College.Discover our values